shahidcodes/sariejs/README.md

 - [Use this repo as base for now](https://github.com/shahidcodes/tempest-example)
 - Clone this repo
 - Install this locally with `npm` (i.e. `npm i ../tempest`)
+- Install all other npm packages
+- run with node

 ## Contribution
 You're free to submit PRs.
 There are no build/tests yet.
 But it is in roadmap.